 To some, Bulgaria’s northern coast begins at the Black Sea port city of Varna; to others it begins at Varna’s rival Burgas, slightly to the south.
-Geographers and meteorologists would fix the dividing line halfway between Varna and Burgas at Nos Emine, a steep cape that protrudes far out into the waters of the Black Sea.
-On the continuum from “Moreto” to “Pochivka,” however, I would place the dividing line at the resort town of Albena — Bulgaria’s northernmost outpost of mass tourism and waterfront hotels — and would warn that the line is being pushed northward each year at an alarming rate, as newly built villas arise in once sleepy villages, and as estate agents lead groups of blond-haired, red-nosed, English vacation home shoppers to the most desolate coastal and inland locations.
+Geographers and meteorologists would fix the dividing line halfway between Varna and Burgas at Nos Emine, a steep cliff-lined cape that protrudes far out into the waters of the Black Sea.
+On the continuum from “Moreto” to “Pochivka,” however, I would place the dividing line at the resort town of Albena — Bulgaria’s northernmost outpost of mass tourism and luxury waterfront hotels — and would warn that the line is being pushed northward each year at an alarming rate, as newly built villas arise in once sleepy villages, and as estate agents lead groups of blond-haired, red-nosed, British vacation home shoppers to the most desolate coastal and inland locations.

 I am a long-time partisan of the north.
 I relish the stark landscape of its coastline, the never-ceasing roar of its wind, the crash of the surf against its rocky coves, the melancholy emptiness of its few isolated beaches, and the subtle patchwork of its geography and ethnicity.
 And, I am entranced by its place in the larger world.